Last updated: 05 June 2023 & medically reviewed by Hailey Shafir

 Triggers are situations that occur throughout any normal day that bring cravings for substances or behaviors to the surface.
 Triggers can include people, places, emotional situations, and moods.
 The coping techniques learned through CBT can help manage triggers by refocusing the thought processes associated with them, which is one of the main treatment goals of cognitive therapy.
 There are three key ways CBT achieves this:

-- Coping with triggers by using CBT techniques to reassess them and the emotional links between them and substance abuse
+Coping with triggers by using CBT techniques to reassess them and the emotional links between them and substance abuse which reduces the chance of relapse

 Cognitive behavior therapy is hard work, and it takes time.
 There needs to be a substantial commitment by the person for there to be success.